LightAPIs/Gloria-X/README_EN.md

   });
 ```

-If you know `fetch` or `XHR`, you should be able to understand how to access the URL in the task code through this task.
+If you know `fetch` or `XHR`, you should be able to understand how to access the URL in the task code through these tasks.

 ### Load external scripts async